libavg/libavg/sphinxdoc/misc.rst

                 Device filename to use.
 If :py:attr:`devicename` is an empty string, :file:`/dev/parport0` is used as device name.

+        .. py:method:: clearDataLines(lines)

+            Clears data lines.

+            :param lines:

+                The lines to clear.
+Constants to used for these lines are :py:const:`PARPORTDATA0` - :py:const:`PARPORTDATA7`.
+Several of these
+                constants can be or'ed together to set several lines.
+The lines not mentioned in the parameter are left unchanged.

+            :return:

+                :keyword:`True` if the lines were cleared, :keyword:`False` otherwise.

+        .. py:method:: getStatusLine(line)

+            Returns the value of one of the parallel port status lines.

+            :param line:

+                Which status line to query.
+Possible values for line are :py:const:`STATUS_ERROR`, :py:const:`STATUS_SELECT`,
+                :py:const:`STATUS_PAPEROUT`, :py:const:`STATUS_ACK` and
+                :py:const:`STATUS_BUSY`.

+            :return: :keyword:`True` if the line is set.

+        .. py:method:: isAvailable()

+            Returns :keyword:`True` if the parallel port has been opened successfully, :keyword:`False` otherwise.

+        .. py:method:: setAllDataLines(lines)

+            Changes the value of all data lines.

+            :param lines:

+                The lines to set.
+Constants to used for these lines are :py:const:`PARPORTDATA0` - :py:const:`PARPORTDATA7`.
+Several of these constants can be or'ed together to set several lines.
+The lines not mentioned in the parameter are cleared.

+            :return: :keyword:`True` if the lines were set, :keyword:`False` otherwise.

         .. py:method:: setControlLine(line, value) -> bool